Sutherland High School, Centurion

 Sutherland High School is a public English medium co-educational high school situated in the suburb of Eldoraigne, Centurion in the Gauteng province of South Africa, It is one of the top academic schools in the Gauteng province.
 The school was established in 1987.

 School houses

-Upon successful registration at Sutherland High School, students are divided among the following eight houses:
+Upon registration at Sutherland High School, students are divided among the following eight houses: